 - h.
 Check that they have given their current or most recent employer as a referee.
-Ensure that the referees they have provided fulfil the criteria outlined in paragraphs 14-0 of P4 (ISI 18a) Recruitment Policy. - i.
+Ensure that the referees they have provided fulfil the criteria outlined in the Recruitment Policy. - i.
 Check that you have full contact details and make it clear that you will need to speak to the referees in person (if you have not already done so).